Introduction to Python

 In the __next__()

-method, we can add a termination condition to generate an error if the iteration is performed a specified number of times:
+method, we can add a termination condition to raise an error if the iteration is performed a specific number of times:

 class Numeros:def __iter__(self):self.a = 1return selfdef __next__(self):if self.a <= 20:x = self.aself.a += 1return xelse:raise StopIterationobjeto_iterador = Numeros()iterador = iter(objeto_iterador)for x in iterador:print(x, end=' ')